eccarson/ir3/README.md

 * This code requires Cleve Laboratory to perform half precision computations and Advanpix Multiprecision Computing Toolbox for extended precision computations.
 A free trial of Advanpix is available for download from https://www.advanpix.com/.
-    - Versions of functions and scripts that use MATLAB's built-in vpa for extended precision computations rather than Advanpix can be found in the 'vpa' folder.
-Note that using vpa is much slower than Advanpix.

 ## License
 See license.txt for licensing information.